shamim192/xInventory/README.md

 ## Installation

-Clone the repository or doanload the project from github
+Clone the repository or downlaod the project from github

     git clone https://github.com/shamim192/xInventory.git

-Copy that project in htdocs folder and open the folder location in cmd.
+Copy this project in htdocs folder and open the folder location in cmd.

 Now rename the "env.example" file to ".env"